DoctorKhan/The-Human-Experiment-Book/src/20_part_control/45_hybridization_crisis.md

 The 17:1 bottleneck wasn't imposed by gods—it was **humanity turning on itself** to survive a threat it couldn't defeat by force.

-## The Albians: The "Tigon" Legacy
+## The Alba: The "Tigon" Legacy

-While the Igigi were creating their Liger-like Nephilim, a different form of hybridization was occurring.
+While **The Reges** were creating their Liger-like **Wiros**, a different form of hybridization was occurring.
 Ancient legends also speak of "daughters of the gods" laying with human men.
-This suggests that female members of the defeated Anunnaki/Titan lineage, in an effort to preserve their heritage after the takeover, also created hybrid offspring.
+This suggests that **The Gneh-tah**, in an effort to preserve their heritage after the takeover, also created hybrid offspring.

-These children were the **Alba** or **Albians**, and they were analogous to a **Tigon**—the offspring of a male tiger and a female lion.
+These children were **The Alba**, and they were analogous to a **Tigon**—the offspring of a male tiger and a female lion.

-**The Tigon Model of the Albians:**
+**The Tigon Model of The Alba:**

-**Stable & Refined**: Unlike Ligers, Tigons do not exhibit gigantism and are generally more stable and smaller than their parents.
-The Albians were not devouring giants but refined hybrids who retained the wisdom, consciousness technologies, and ecological knowledge of their Anunnaki mothers.
+**Stable & Refined**: Unlike Ligers, Tigons do not exhibit gigantism and are generally more stable and smaller than their parents. **The Alba** were not devouring giants but refined hybrids who retained the wisdom, consciousness technologies, and ecological knowledge of **The Gneh-tah**.
 Their root name, *Alba*, connects to Elves, the "shining ones."

-**The Albian "Magic": Consciousness as Advanced Technology**
+**The Alba "Magic": Consciousness as Advanced Technology**

-The Albians wielded what traumatized humanity would later call "magic"—but these abilities were actually sophisticated **consciousness technologies**:
+**The Alba** wielded what traumatized humanity would later call "magic"—but these abilities were actually sophisticated **consciousness technologies**:

 - **Energy Healing**: Direct interface with the body's bio-electric and quantum fields
 - **Telepathy**: Natural resonance and information exchange between coherent consciousness fields